ethanimproving/Family-Ideas/Money/Houses/Renovation Skills/Attic/Attic Work (Electrical).md

 [if y'all are still running your cabling directly on the attic floor, maybe invest in these](https://www.reddit.com/r/homelab/comments/tda4y0/if_yall_are_still_running_your_cabling_directly/)

 [E3802.2 Cables in Accessible Attics](https://up.codes/s/cables-in-accessible-attics)

+# National Electrical Code (NEC)

+## Proper Cable Support

+Cables should be supported and secured to prevent sagging or damage.
+Here's how to do it:

+### Along Joists

+Run cables along the top of attic joists, keeping them at least 1.25 inches below the top surface or protected by a running board.
+This helps prevent damage during future attic work or storage.

+### Across Joists

+If you need to cross joists, drill holes through the center of the joists and pass the cable through.
+Do not staple cables to the sides of joists or run them across the top without protection.